-Care plans are produced by the school Nurse for children with known food allergies or children with medical conditions like asthma who may need medication during the school day.
+Care plans must be developed for children with known food allergies or children with medical conditions (e.g. asthma) who may need medication during the school day.
 Medication is kept in a labelled container in the child's classroom and is taken by the teacher on all school trips.